smaurice101/readthedocs/docs/source/tmlbuilds.rst

      'pgptport' : '8001', # PrivateGPT listening on this port
      'preprocesstype' : '', # Leave as is
      'partition' : '-1', # Leave as is
-     'prompt': 'Do the device data show any malfunction or defects?', # Enter your prompt here 'context' : 'This is IoT data from devices.
+     'prompt': 'Do the anomaly probabilities show any risk of a cyber attack?', # Enter your prompt here 'context' : 'This is network data from inbound and outbound packets.
 The data are \
-    anomaly probabilities for each IoT device.
-If voltage or current \
+    anomaly probabilities for cyber threats from analysis of inbound and outbound packets.
+If inbound or outbound \
-    probabilities are low, it is likely the device is not working properly.', # what is this data about?
+    anomaly probabilities are less than 0.60, it is likely the risk of a cyber attack is also low.
+If its above 0.60, then risk is mid to high.', # what is this data about?
 Provide context to PrivateGPT
      'jsonkeytogather' : 'hyperprediction', # enter key you want to gather data from to analyse with PrivateGpt i.e. Identifier or hyperprediction
-     'keyattribute' : 'Voltage,current', # change as needed
+     'keyattribute' : 'inboundpackets,outboundpackets', # change as needed
      'keyprocesstype' : 'anomprob',  # change as needed 'hyperbatch' : '0', # Set to 1 if you want to batch all of the hyperpredictions and sent to chatgpt, set to 0, if you want to send it one by one
      'vectordbcollectionname' : 'tml', # change as needed 'concurrency' : '1', # change as needed Leave at 1
-     'CUDA_VISIBLE_DEVICES' : '0' # change as needed
+     'CUDA_VISIBLE_DEVICES' : '0', # change as needed
+     'docfolder': '',  # You can specify the sub-folder that contains TEXT or PDF files..this is a subfolder in the MAIN folder mapped to /rawdata
+                       # if this field in NON-EMPTY, privateGPT will query these documents as the CONTEXT to answer your prompt
+                       # separate multiple folders with a comma
+     'docfolderingestinterval': '', # how often you want TML to RE-LOAD the files in docfolder - enter the number of SECONDS 'useidentifierinprompt': '1', # If 1, this uses the identifier in the TML json output and appends it to prompt, If 0, it uses the prompt only
     }

     ############################################################### DO NOT MODIFY BELOW ####################################################